e271828e/Flight.jl/docs/notes/design/framework_design.md

 there is no parent.
 No dedicated vocabulary survives (`add_input!` in the early sketches is dead).
-Slots are sources to the build-time scheduler, constants within a frame, and the *only* thing the periphery may write (the GUI reaches them through §12.5's resolution; control commands are not writes, §12.6); they are addressed by the same slash paths declarations use, which is also how devices, mappings and the trace name them.
+Slots are sources to the build-time scheduler, constants within a frame, and the *only* thing the periphery may write (the GUI reaches them through §12.5's resolution; control commands are not writes, §12.6); devices, mappings, the trace and the GUI write path address them by **face name** (§13.6): structural slash paths never cross the periphery boundary — the periphery speaks the root contract's names only.

 **Slot exclusivity: one writer per slot at any time** (v0.6, from §14.4).
 A device claims its slots at attach; claiming an already-claimed slot is an